ashisharya65/PowerShell_Examples/README.md

 # PowerShell_Examples

-## This repo contains the challenges we solve in PowerShell.
+### This repo contains the challenges solved in PowerShell.